Chapter 4:

 Part 4

-(This needs to stop happening…) A hefty hangover and cold hardwood floor being far from comfortable, offered little support throughout the long night to Nicolaus as he pushed himself upright.
+(This needs to stop happening…) A hefty hangover and cold hardwood floor, offered little support throughout the long night to Nicolaus.
 It was the second time in two days that he’d slept in the house of a person he wouldn’t consider a friend, barely even a co-worker!
 Looking over to the couch he spied Amala, curled up in a blanket.
-Vernon was snoring, out cold, with his back leaned against the couch.
+Vernon was snoring, out cold, with his back leaned against the sofa’s arm.
 Light footsteps heading towards the door caught Nicolaus’s attention!
 It was Katie, trying to sneak out.
-She looked back, giving Nicolaus a smile, a wink and holding her finger to her lips to signify he should remain quiet.
-The bright red hair of the young woman disappeared as she closed the door behind her, leaving without waking the others.
+She looked back, giving Nicolaus a smile, a wink, and holding her finger to her lips to signify he should remain quiet.
+The waitress’s bright red hair disappeared as she closed the door behind her, leaving without waking the others.
 (Guess she has some stuff she needs to handle.
 Whatever…I’m too messed up to stop her.)

-Aftermath from the night before started taking its toll again, so he laid back down on the floor for a few more minutes until he heard groaning come from the couch.
-Vernon sat up, kicking over two empty bottles beside him; noticing his not so friendly acquaintance was also awake, they stared at each other.
+Aftermath of the night before started taking its toll, so Nicolaus laid back down on the floor for a few more minutes until he heard groaning come from the couch.
+Vernon accidently kicked over two empty bottles beside him; noticing his not so friendly acquaintance was also awake, they stared at each other.
 Both scowling men tried in vain to remember if their night of drinking caused either to say anything unsavory to or about the other.

 “Nick’O…I’ll just come out and say it.
 If I said anything messed up, my bad.”
 Surprisingly humble, Nicolaus thought of Vernon’s statement as being less than genuine.

 (Probably another tactic he learned in management training.
-‘Immediately seize the moral high ground’.)
-“Same…” The pessimist countered, only to immediately slam his hand over his own mouth!
-The sharp sensation of quickly building vomit rocketed up in his throat!
+‘Immediately seize the moral high ground’!)
+The pessimist countered… “Same…” Then immediately clamped his hand over his mouth!
+A sharp sensation of surged up in his throat, building rapidly!

-The also hungover, but clearly less so, Vernon took notice of his co-worker’s face taking a sickly green.
-“Bathroom’s upstairs, first door on the left.”
+The also hungover, but clearly less so, Vernon took notice of his co-worker’s face turning a sickly green.
+“Bathroom’s upstairs.
+First door on the left.”
 Nicolaus sprinted for the restroom!

-After barely making it to the toilet, pressure in Nicolaus’s stomach eased.
-When the spiky haired youth finished washing his hands, he exited into the hallway and noticed some pictures of what appeared to be a much younger Vernon and his mother.
-The pictures depicted the Italian-American man through the years growing up.
-Holding a baseball trophy with a team of other children surrounding him, snowboarding with his mother, graduating from high school with a valedictorian sash on, and even in front of his house, hugging his much older mother.
+After barely making it to the toilet, rancid pressure eased in Nicolaus’s stomach.
+When the spiky haired youth finished washing his hands, he exited into the hallway and noticed some pictures of lined up on a shelf lovingly.
+They depicted Vernon through the years growing up.
+One of him holding a baseball trophy, surrounded by other children on his team.
+Another, snowboarding with his mother.
+Graduating from high school wearing a valedictorian sash where the two seemed especially happy.
+And finally, in front of his house, hugging his much older mother.
 There was only a single photo of what appeared to be Vernon’s father.
 It showed what looked like him as a newborn, his mother having had just given birth and his father leaning over into frame looking overwhelmed with joy.

-As Nicolaus walked down the stairs he was pushed aside, nearly being thrown off the steps by Amala running to the bathroom, covering her mouth!
+Nicolaus was nearly thrown off the steps by Amala as he descended!
+That same sharp sensation building in her throat, the young woman pushed by with her mouth covered on the way toward the bathroom!
 Vernon chuckled and called out to Nicolaus.
 “Guess you two aren’t hard drinkers, huh?”
 He replied with a simple shake of the head.
 “Know where Katie went?”

-“Uh…yeah, I saw her leave this morning.
-She looked fine, so don’t worry too much.
-More importantly we should report to work ASAP, right?”
-Nicolaus checked his phone and noticed that it was already eleven in the morning.
+“Uh…yeah.
+She left this morning.
+Looked fine, so don’t worry too much.
+More importantly, we have to report to work ASAP, right?”
+Nicolaus checked his phone noting it was already eleven in the morning.

-“Before any of that, I want to check on Amala.”
+“Let me check on Amala first.”
 As he said that, the little Indian woman exited the bathroom.
-Her normally vibrant brown skin had lost a lot of its luster, and her formally tied up hair hung draped over her face.
+Her normally vibrant brown skin had lost a lot of its luster, and hair formally tied up hung draped over her face.
 “Hey, you up to share a ride back to…”

 Amala stopped Nicolaus just short of finishing his question.
 “Y-Yes…whatever…okay?”
-Still clearly woozy, she plopped down on the steps.
+Clearly woozy, she plopped down on the steps.

 Everyone gathered up their belongings and a car drove up to the road that ran nearest to Vernon’s house.
-Amala and Nicolaus filed into the car as Vernon walked back up to his house.
+Amala and Nicolaus filed into the car as Vernon returned to his house.
 It took Nicolaus a second, but he recognized the same driver that’d driven him and Katie up to the house originally!

 “Hey buddy, how ya’ doing?”
 He called to Nicolaus in the backseat.